-It’s countdown to baby time over here, but I really wanted to get this post up before things get too crunched!
-(For my readers, but also for me!)
-I read last year’s post about our first grade plans, and it was fun to see how much things have grown and changed in our homeschooling life.
+Hey friends, it’s countdown to baby time over here, but I really wanted to get this post up before things get too crunched!
+It’s fun to look back on the year and see how much things have grown and changed in our homeschooling life.
 And how different our homeschool space looks now!

 Wrapping up a major renovation (you can see that here), homeschooling two, and preparing for our fourth child has caused me to embrace minimalism in our schooling even more!

 Last year I was fighting a strong instinct to throw away my lists and plans and lean into my unschooling side.
-I have done that this year and it’s been right for us.
-It’s true, I am not a homeschool planner!
-I tried a few times and got frustrated with the minutia of it.
+I have done that more this year and it’s been right for us.
 My planning ends up leaning heavily on daily routines and an intentional environment.
 I do have one list, which is a running list of book titles I want to read to my kids!

 Our Minimalist Approach